Traumatic Brain Injuries

 A traumatic brain injury victim shouldn’t trust the vessel’s insurance company to give them fair treatment and compensation for their injuries and economic losses.
 While you are recovering from your injuries the insurance company is hiring lawyers and investigators to attempt to defeat your claim for compensation.
 By hiring a maritime injury lawyer with experience in handling traumatic brain injuries and post concussive syndrome, you are protecting your rights to fair compensation.

 30 years of maritime legal experience has taught Beard how accidents at sea can be prevented.
 He understands the men and women who work at sea, and knows how their injuries will impact their ability to be employed in the future.
 He has been working with seriously injured crewmen and commercial fishermen his entire legal career.
 Beard has a unique ability to connect with his clients and can explain to them the complex Federal maritime laws that govern their right to recover compensation for their injuries.

-Beard has successfully recovered millions of dollars in compensation for his clients who have suffered traumatic brain injuries while working at sea.
+Beard and his partners at Johnson Beard & Trueb PC have successfully recovered millions of dollars in compensation for their clients who have suffered traumatic brain injuries while working at sea.
 Cases involving traumatic brain injuries are hard fought, and the vessel owner will try to blame you for your own injury and will dispute the extent of your traumatic brain injury.
-To protect your legal rights, Beard will put a team of medical and maritime experts to work on your case.
+To protect your legal rights, they will put a team of medical and maritime experts to work on your case.

-You can hire Beard on a contingency fee basis.
-You owe no fees to Beard until you receive compensation for your injuries.
-Beard can help you navigate the complicated maritime laws and get you the medical treatment you need and the compensation you deserve.
+You can hire Johnson Beard & Trueb PC on a contingency fee basis.
+You owe no fees until you receive compensation for your injuries.
+They can help you navigate the complicated maritime laws and get you the medical treatment you need and the compensation you deserve.
 Don’t let the vessel owner or their insurance carrier minimize your brain injury, contact an experienced maritime injury lawyer to protect your legal rights.